gnzsnz/ib-gateway-docker/README.md

 The IB API protocol is based on an unencrypted, unauthenticated, raw TCP socket connection between a client and the IB Gateway.
-If the port to IB API is open to the network, every device on it (including potential rogue devices) access your IB account via the IB Gateway.\
+If the port to IB API is open to the network, every device on it (including potential rogue devices) can access your IB account via the IB Gateway.\
 Because of this, the default `docker-compose.yml` only exposes the IB API port to the **localhost** on the docker host, but not to the whole network. \